xAndrei166/sftp_ui/README.md

 get fresh releases at https://ad2017.xyz/SFTPUI/SFTPUI.zip with autoupdate feature or something

-(note that the current version(s) were made in a single day so expect bugs)
+(note that the current version was made in a single day so expect bugs)